oliguo/Server-Certbot-XAMPP-Ubuntu/README.md

 # Server-Certbot-XAMPP-Ubuntu
-Here is a guideline how to use the certbot to help you generate SSL cert and renew it automatically under the XAMPP of Ubuntu 18.04. [👉👉Check here for 16.04](https://github.com/oliguo/Server-Certbot-XAMPP-Ubuntu/blob/master/Ubuntu16.04/README.md)
+Here is a guideline how to use the certbot to help you generate SSL cert and renew it automatically under the XAMPP of Ubuntu 18.04 and 20.04. [👉👉Check here for 16.04](https://github.com/oliguo/Server-Certbot-XAMPP-Ubuntu/blob/master/Ubuntu16.04/README.md)

 ```
 Before writing this guide,